Scolopacidae – Woodcock, Snipe, Sandpipers & Allies

 Wader identification has fascinated me right from my early birding years back in the 1950s, when I was fortunate enough to find the attractive and elusive little Jack Snipe wintering on both my local patches – Hampstead Heath and Brent Reservoir.
 The latter soon provided other identification challenges with sightings of Wood Sandpiper and Ruff.
 I remember in May 1959 hitchhiking from Hampstead Garden Suburb to that Mecca of sites, Wisbech sewage-farm, to see my first Temminck’s Stint.

-I spent a month in Australia and New Zealand in January 2007, when I was able to add another 22 species, including the New Zealand Snipe on Enderby Island, during a Sub-Antarctic cruise.
+I spent a month in Australia and New Zealand (January 2007), when I was able to add another 22 species, including the New Zealand Snipe on Enderby Island, during a Sub-Antarctic cruise.
 In May 2006 I visited Estonia to see the last of the European waders that had, until then, eluded me – Great Snipe.
 This was followed by two single species quests in 2008; Japan in March for Amami Woodcock and Thailand in November for the recently re-discovered White-faced Plover.
 To bring the story right up to date I enjoyed a week with Wirebirds (St Helena Plover) on St Helena in July/August 2009 and am now left with just a dozen more to see around the world, however these may take some time as they include such isolated locations as the Tuamotu and Chatham Islands, as well as four different South American countries for four snipe species.

 Mentioning long periods of time, Stephen has had to wait far too long to see this book published, after a lengthy six-year gestation period.
 It was David Rosair who came up with the idea of illustrating confusing species together and I recommended that he ask Stephen to produce the plates.
 Sadly, or fortunately from my point of view, when David was unable to continue with the writing, Stephen suggested that I should be asked.